khoi-backyard/swift-statsd-client/README.md

 [![CircleCI](https://circleci.com/gh/khoiln/swift-statsd-client.svg?style=svg)](https://circleci.com/gh/khoiln/swift-statsd-client)

-A Statsd Client written in Swift that supports UDP and HTTP protocols
+A Statsd Client written in Swift that is protocol agnostic.
+UDP and HTTP are supported out of the box.

 - [Requirements](#requirements)
 - [Usage](#usage)